VincentVanlaer/StORM/docs/content/walkthrough.md

 }
 ```

-This can read using packages such as `h5py` for Python.
+This can be read using packages such as `h5py` for Python.